josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 There are some people who think being right about something gives them the right to do whatever they think should be done about it; a license to act however they see fit in order to correct that wrong.

 This, of course, is never the case.
 Doing the wrong thing for the right reason never makes it the right thing.
-No matter how in-the-right you are, there are some things it never justifies.
+No matter how bad the original infraction, there are some responses it never justifies.
 Two wrongs don't make a right, to be pithy about it.
 The ends don't justify…you know how it goes.

-Matt Mullenweg appears to be one of those people who believe the ends do indeed justify the means, as he's effectively just dropped a bomb on a huge neighborhood, as a message to its landlords.
+Matt Mullenweg appears to be one of those people who believe the ends do indeed justify the means, as he's effectively blowing up massive swaths of the WordPress community in his fight with some of its landlords.

 Matt has, for far too long, enjoyed unchecked powers at the top of WordPress—powers which are all too often a direct and flagrant conflict of interest.
 And while we've seen this power abused before, we've never seen it on this scale.

-And while, yes, Matt's original point _might_ be warranted, his egregious actions utterly nullify any previous merit.
+Yes, Matt's original point _might_ be warranted.
+But his egregious actions utterly nullify any previous merit.

-A line has been crossed, and the entire situation is worse for it.
+A line has been crossed, and the entire community is worse for it.

 <CalloutPlusQuote>